ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 #### Interview Process

 After reviewing your cover letter, I'll be your first (phone) interviewer.
 I won't give you any live-coding interviews because they don't work.
 [As to why, please read this article](http://css-tricks.com/interviewing-front-end-engineer-san-francisco/).
 On my interview, I like to ask what you're *geniunely* passionate about in your professional life, so I can determine if EdSurge can help you get to where you want to be.
 I also like to ask how you stay current.
-I'm curious because I often struggle to keep up with current technologies and trends.

 If things go well, I'd like you to interview with our management team ([Betsy Corcoran, Nick Punt, Agustin Vilaseca, and Tyler McNally](https://www.edsurge.com/about)).
-If this goes well, then you'll be in our "trial period."
+If this goes well, then you'll be enrolled in our "trial period."

-#### Trial Period: We Will Give You a Contract Work
+#### Trial Period: We Will Give You a Paid Contract Work

 We also believe in [hiring by auditions](http://blogs.hbr.org/2014/01/hire-by-auditions-not-resumes/) and [hiring for culture](http://joel.is/post/61468652377/what-no-one-talks-about-when-building-a-team-letting).
 That means we won't do coding interviews, but instead we'd like to give you a short, well-paid contract project before bringing you on for full time.
 That's how I was hired too.
 It was great because during my contract period, both EdSurge and I learned that we're good fit for each other.

-You can do this "trial" work at night over the weekend, so you don't have to leave your current job in the meantime.
-We'll give you a real work, which will likely involve building internal tools.
-The trial period will last for two to four weeks, but we're flexible about the details.
-My trial project was building the ["Events" feature](https://www.edsurge.com/e) on EdSurge, from backend to frontend.
+You can do this "trial" work at night or over a weekend, so you don't have to leave your current job in the meantime.
+We'll give you a real work, which will likely involve building internal tools for us.
+The trial period should last for two to four weeks, but we're flexible about the details.
+FYI: my trial project was building the ["Events" feature](https://www.edsurge.com/e) on EdSurge, from backend to frontend.

 Enough talk.
 My email is shu@edsurge.com.
 Would love to hear from you.

 <a href="mailto:shu@edsurge.com" class="button button-rounded button-primary button-large">Email shu@edsurge.com</a>

-P.S.
+## PS: About Me

 If you have any questions, email me or message me on [Twitter](https://twitter.com/chibicode).
 You can follow me too--I tweet about code a few times a day.

+Just a little bit about my background: I graduated from Carnegie Mellon with a B.S. in Computer Science (2009) and Masters in Human-Computer Interaction (2010).
+Before EdSurge, I've worked at Palantir as a software engineer and Quora as a product designer.
+My [LinkedIn profile](http://www.linkedin.com/in/chibicode) is here and [my GitHub profile](https://github.com/chibicode) is here.

 If you want to learn more about me, read my [blog post](https://medium.com/what-i-learned-building/fe6a2067d770), which somehow became the top 50 most read post on Medium in August 2013.

 Sincerely,<br>
 Shu Uesugi